 ‘About Music’ Lecture Series

-Each Monday during semester, the Conservatorium’s new public lecture series ‘About Music’ will feature a new angle on the fascinating role that music plays in our society.
+Each week of semester, our new public lecture series “About Music” will feature a new angle on the endlessly fascinating phenomenon of human musicality.

 Semester 1, 2014

 17 March, 5.30pm

 The contribution of Giuseppe Verdi’s music to the cause of Italian Risorgimento and to the unification process of the country (ca. 1848-1870) has been in the past two decades a matter of controversy among music historians.
 Some believe in fact that the traditional image of Verdi as ‘bard’ of Risorgimento is but a late ideological construction.
 The terms of the problem are re-examined against the background of the broader soundscape of the revolutionary years in Italy, including rare relics of popular music.